 And if you have kids, they love to help measure, mix, and knead pizza dough, but their favorite part is topping the pizza!
 Kids can make mini-pizzas, or just add the sauce and pizza toppings if they're really small.

-In fact, this dough was a favorite recipe used in my kids’ pizza-making classes at my cooking school in Chengdu.
+In fact, this dough was a favorite recipe used in my kids' pizza-making classes at my cooking school in Chengdu.
 They loved making self-portrait pizzas using all kinds of veggies and/or meats to make hair, eyes, noses, eyebrows, and mouths.
 They had SO much fun!
-An important reminder for parents: It doesn’t matter what your child’s pizza looks like as long as they had FUN making it because this pizza is delicious!

 Pizza Toppings

-1. It’s important not to overload your pizza with too many toppings (even if it’s really hard to resist the temptation)!
-You can easily make a thick-crust pizza soggy by adding too much sauce because it won’t cook properly.
-Add just about 1/4 to 1/3 cup of sauce or crushed fresh peeled whole tomatoes per 12-inch thick-crust pizza.
+It's important not to overload your pizza with too many toppings (even if it's really hard to resist the temptation)!
+You can easily make a thick-crust pizza soggy by adding too much sauce because it won't cook properly.
+Add just about ¼ to ⅓ cup of sauce or crushed fresh peeled whole tomatoes per 12-inch thick-crust pizza.

 The best tools for making homemade pizza are simple and straightforward.
 Head over to this link to see the basics so you don't go crazy buying things you don't need.

 My favorite way to bake thin-crust and thick crust hand-tossed pizza in the home oven is directly on a pizza stone with parchment paper underneath it.
-But I go into detail (including photos) in this link that talks about the best pizza pans to use depending on what style of pizza you’re making.
+But I go into detail (including photos) in this link that talks about the best pizza pans to use, depending on what style of pizza you're making.
 For instance, for deep dish pan pizza (Pizza Hut style), I prefer blue carbon steel, cast iron, and regular carbon steel.

+Yes!
 You can make thick crust pizza dough 1 to 3 days in advance and refrigerate it, or after the dough balls have risen for the last time, pop them into an oiled bag and into the freezer for up to 3 months.
 Again, head over to this original post to get the various ways you can refrigerate pizza dough and learn all the different stages at which the dough can be refrigerated.
 These tips help if you get interrupted in the middle of making pizza dough, or your schedule changes.
 You have many options for how to prepare pizza dough in advance.

 FAQ: How Do You Temper Refrigerated Pizza Dough?